solidcoredata/scd/HTTPServer.md

 Sane defaults for business applications.
 But applications can still replace stacks as required.

 No inheritance, only configuration and systems that use other systems.

+### Write Next

+ * Make an API that can register resources to serve.
+   - Each resource should state if it is a single resource or tree, if staic or dynamic.
+ * Create some simple components that will pull from unique data sources to test out a compoent will be able to use it's own configured data source.

+ * [~] Add Error login state, used for mis-configured or system errors to display.
+ * Allow AppHandlers to request resources from other handlers.
+ * Determine real-time message API too, something that on the backend is a GRPC streaming response, and on the front end is a HTTP POST long pull.
+   This will be used early on for updating the client automatically during development.
+Later it may be used to indicate a report is completed.
+   Avoid websockets.

+ * Components won't create API or deal with requests and responses I think.
+   - Components need to work with some internally defined APIs.
+   - Components need to hit their own backend database.

+### Random

+ * In new API, want to be able to lazy load values before edit, optionally show a preview for gird.
+   - Used for lazy load PDF or binary preview.
+   - Used for editing long / large string values.